 - A simple one-endpoint Laravel integration costs $2,000 to $4,000.
 A typical integration with auth, webhooks, and error handling costs $5,000 to $10,000.
 Multi-system or compliance-heavy work costs $15,000 and up.

 - The biggest cost driver is not Laravel.
-It is the other system.
+It's the other system.
 A Stripe integration is cheap.
 A 1998-era SOAP API with no documentation is expensive.

-- Ongoing maintenance runs 10 to 20 percent of the build cost per year.
-Most founders forget to budget for this.
+- Ongoing maintenance runs 10 to 20% of the build cost per year.
+Most founders forget to budget for it.

 Table of contents